- Faster and more stable

 - Updated user interface

-The new Amazon Fire TV Stick is the service’s second generation of its cheapest video streaming device.
+The Amazon Fire TV Stick is the company’s second generation of its cheapest video streaming device.

 So, what’s new?
-For a start, the interface has had a complete overhaul to make it look a lot prettier and easier to use.
-This will filter down to older devices over time though, as will the Alexa voice control, so the real benefits of the new Stick are its faster processor and improved Wi-Fi.
+For a start, the interface has had an overhaul to make it look a lot prettier and easier to use.
+This will filter down to older devices over time, though, as will the Alexa voice control, so the real benefits of the new Stick are its faster processor and improved Wi-Fi.

 The Amazon Fire TV Stick looks a bit like a memory stick on steroids and is designed to plug straight into an HDMI port on your TV.
 It’s a neat all-in-one design housed in plastic.
 It will creak a little if squeezed, but feels tough enough for purpose.